swarnim11023/TO_PARADOXO_TOU_SIMPSON/README.md

 Newton’s army boasts a formidable force of infantry  N<sub>i</sub> and cavalry  N<sub>c</sub>.
 Meanwhile, Leibniz’s troops are equally valiant, with infantry  L<sub>i</sub> and cavalry  L<sub>c</sub>.

 The battlefield is set.
-The war rages on for **seven long years**, filled with intellectual maneuvers, strategic deductions, and battles of wits.
+The war rages on for **five long years**, filled with intellectual maneuvers, strategic deductions, and battles of wits.

 ---